Seeebas/sMovie/README.md

 Hi, this is my first ever **swift app**.
 After finishing the udemy course https://www.udemy.com/ios11-app-development-bootcamp , i decided that, the best way to learn is to create something "real".
 So after searching the web i came arround with the idea to create a app like the www.imdb.com.

+You can search for movie/series and view their info but also you can save your personal favorite movie/serie.

 In order to get the movie info i used the API form **The Movie DB** https://www.themoviedb.org/documentation/api

 This project is using the following cocoapoads: